-- Collaboration partnership between government and industry. - Aligned with government priority
+- Collaboration partnership between government and industry. - Aligned with government priority contributing to the goal to ensure healthy lives for all. - Social and community impact supports children with diabetes and their families.

 Around 415 million people around the world have diabetes, with the MENA region alone hosting 35.4 million of them.
 Recent studies further show that these numbers are expected to continue to rise until an estimated 642 million adults, one in ten, are diabetic by 2040.
 Diabetes prevalence in Qatar is among the highest in the world, with 20 percent of the population either living with diabetes or at risk of diabetes.